 Ichobod and his growing fleet moved deeper inwards, directly into the marrow of the Inner Sphere, until he raided the world of System – New Syrtis in 2836.
 The sudden resurgence of the Second Succession War stymied efforts to halt his marauders, and Ichobod always retreated to the relative safety of Haven.
 He slowly built a network of spies and informants, and his presence was a simple fixture in the Periphery edge of the Inner Sphere.
 His knowledge of star charts, navigation and pirate points became unrivaled in his time, and whenever a ship went missing, Ichobod was blamed.

 Despite the legends, however, he was also a noted explorer, pushing into the Periphery, bringing trade goods to lost worlds for rare technology and other resources, and his flag became something of a hero among the people of the fringes.
-House Davion mounted an expeditionary fleet from its holding in System – Outpost in 2842, but the fleet was completely annihilated because of faulty star charts planted by his own people.
+House Davion mounted an expeditionary fleet from its holding in System – Star Forge in 2842, but the fleet was completely annihilated because of faulty star charts planted by his own people.